Diogo Reis

-Diogo Reis is a Brazilian jiu-jitsu black belt athlete.
+Diogo Reis is a Brazilian jiu-jitsu black belt athlete and submission grappler.
+He currently competes in the Flyweight division of ONE Championship, where he is the current Flyweight Submission Grappling World Champion.
 A competitor since childhood, Reis is a European Open, Brazilian Nationals, Pan and World Champion in the juvenile and lower belt divisions, completing an IBJJF Grand Slam in 2019.
 Reiss is a two-time champion at the ADCC Submission Fighting World Championship.

 Grappling career

 Reis was born on 20 March 2002 in Manaus, Brazil.
 Reis started training in Brazilian jiu-jitsu in 2012 after his brother took up the sport.
 He joined Melqui Galvao as a yellow belt in 2015 earning all his belts from him through the coloured belt divisions then the adult ones; getting promoted to black belt on 13 December 2020, 7 months only after his brown belt grading.

 2022

 Reis competed in the first ADCC South American Trials on 5 February 2022, winning the 66 kg division and earning an invite to the 2022 ADCC World Championship.

 On 25 June 2022, Reis represented Team Brazil at Polaris Squads 4.
 He drew two matches against Nick Ronan and Nathan Orchard while Team Brazil won the overall event.
 Reis was then invited to compete against Estevan Martinez at Who's Number One: Ryan v Pena 3 on 7 August 2022.
 Reis won the match by unanimous decision.

 At the 2022 ADCC World Championship on 17–18 September, Reis defeated Ashley Williams on points in the opening round and his teammate Fabricio Andrey by decision in the quarter-final on the first day.
 He defeated Josh Cisneros on points in the semi-final on the second day before winning the 66 kg division by beating Gabriel Sousa on points in the final.

 On 11 December 2022, Reis won a bronze medal at the IBJJF World Championship in the Light-Featherweight division.